 When asking yourself "Why do I have Shoulder Pain?"
 I suggest you don't waste much time agonising about how it happened but rather focus on how you are going to relieve your pain and achieve a speedy recovery.
 Do not leave it too long before receiving treatment.
-It is normal to rest an inflamed or irritated muscle, such as the rotator cuff, but timing and type of treatment along with doing specific shoulder pain exercises will be necessary for a quick recovery.
+It is normal to rest an inflamed or irritated muscle but timing and type of treatment along with doing specific shoulder pain exercises will be necessary for a quick recovery.

 As an example of the importance of timing there are three stages to consider in the development of a frozen shoulder condition.
 Depending where along one of these stages you might be should partly determine your tailored treatment plan and how long it takes to recover from frozen shoulder.

-How to cure shoulder pain quickly will depend on how soon you get help and how committed you are to following your Physiotherapy treatment plan.
+How to cure shoulder pain quickly will depend on how soon you get help and how committed you are to following the treatment plan provided by your Physiotherapist.

 I've already had 10 sessions of Physiotherapy so why is my shoulder still sore?